 In first-class history only one man has taken four wickets in four balls twice.
 That was Western Province swing bowler Bob Crisp, who did it for the second time today, against Natal in Durban.
 Two years earlier Crisp had nailed four in four against Griqualand West.

 The other John Reid is born.
 New Zealand left-hander JF Reid isn't as famous as his namesake JR, but he had a pretty good career anyway, averaging 46 from 19 Tests between 1978-79 and 1985-86.
-He had an outstanding conversion-rate (six 100s, two 50s).
+He had an outstanding conversion rate (six hundreds, two fifties).
 Reid was a serene, orthodox presence at the crease, for whom cricket wasn't the be-all and end-all: when he turned down a tour of the Caribbean in 1984-85, he put teaching (he was a geography teacher) above cricket on his list of priorities, although he later became NZC's operations director.

 Birth of Frank Mann, the older link in the first father-son combination to captain England (his son George also did so), a record that Colin and Chris Cowdrey equalled in 1988.
 Frank played five Tests, all as captain in South Africa in 1922-23.
 At his best Mann was a dazzling hitter, and he hammered 53 in only 19 minutes for Middlesex against Nottinghamshire at Lord's in 1921.

 Not a lot of people know that former Sussex batsman Colin Wells, who was born today, played for England.
 But he did - two one-dayers as part of the motley English crew that Norman Gifford took to Sharjah in 1984-85.
 He made 17 and 5, falling to two of cricket's less frightening spinners - Murray Bennett and Shoaib Mohammad - and that was that.